Many of you have asked me to publish my novel TABLE 41 in physical form. It is now available:

 —You can sit there.
 She’s not supposed to be here.
 There’s a mental home a few blocks down the street.

-The deranged woman is clawing at the air.
+The dumpy woman is clawing at the air.

 —SUGAR!
 SUGAR!
 WHERE IS THE SUGAR?
 NO MORE SUGAR!

-You gambol to the vacant table—bonum vacans.
-The clerk places a transparent cup on the green balcony of the ordering area.
-You take the cup in your hands.
+You caper to the vacant table—bonum vacans.
+The clerk hefts a transparent cup on to the green balcony of the ordering area.
+You take the cup into your hands.
 The cup is gorged with thick white liquid and plumed with crests of thick white foam.
 A straw impales the aerosol cushion.
 You think of ravens nesting in the White Cliffs of Dover.

 A young woman is folded up beside you, her knees against her chest.
-She is nestling in the nest of a brown leather armchair, her apricot-shaped face impending over her Blackberry.
+She is nestling in the nest of a brown leather armchair, her apricot-shaped face impending over her mobile telephone.
 Sunglasses rest on flaxen hair.
 She is wearing a white sweatshirt, blue jeans, and brown boots.

-At the counter, perched on a stool, is a man of thirty-five summers; he has sideburns and is donning black sneakers and a large watch.
+At the counter, perched on a stool, is a man of thirty-five summers; he has sideburns and is donning black sneakers.
+His left wrist is constricted by a large watch.
 He is circling his finger on the mouse of his laptop, squinting at the screen.

 Scanning the walls up and down, his lidless eyes trace outlines.

-A young woman, long black hair enveloping her head like a blank manta, opens the door.
-She shifts into the Starbucks space.
+A young woman, long black hair enveloping her head like a blank manta, shifts into the Starbucks space.
 She is gripping a black Armani purse and is swathed in a black suit jacket.
 Grey yoga pants mold her thick thighs.

-She speaks masklessly toward her friend—a dwarfish version of her—while surveying the flatscapes of her Blackberry.
-The taller woman says:
+The young woman speaks masklessly toward her friend—a dwarfish version of her—while surveying the flatscapes of her mobile telephone.
+The taller woman says to herself:

-You listen to the rustlings of the packets of artificial sweetener and lapse into an early-morning reverie.
+You listen to the rustlings of the sachets of artificial sweetener and lapse into a morning reverie.
 Through the ten-foot plate-glass panel windows, the sky is turning a refulgent yellow.
 The yellowing sky calls to mind the fulguratings and effulgences of your dream.
 You imagine yourself slipping gently into the oceanic flow.